increpare/residenzmuenchen_besuch/README.md

 # Other Latin in the Residence

-The Residence is brimming with Latin, and elegaic couplets in particular.
+The Residence is brimming with Latin, and elegiac couplets in particular.

 ## Calendar Tapestries